 To make this casserole on plan for Trim Healthy Mamas, I swapped out Dreamfield’s pasta for the regular pasta.
 Since you can’t cook Dreamfield’s twice without losing its special coating (the coating that keeps it low-glycemic), I made this a skillet dinner instead of a casserole and just stirred the cooked noodles into the sauce right before serving.

 As I mentioned, keep in mind that Dreamfield’s pasta has a special coating on it that supposedly reduces its impact on blood sugar, but overcooking or reheating the pasta takes away the low-glycemic effect.
 Eat the casserole leftovers cold (it’s quite good like this!) or reheat and serve them to your children.
 Don’t want to use Dreamfield’s?
 Just omit some of the almond milk and serve the sausage mixture over zoodles, spaghetti squash, or broccoli!
+Or leave the sauce as-is and stir some cooked broccoli into the skillet dinner in place of the pasta.
 Dreamfield’s is allowed on the THM plan as a personal choice item to be used once in awhile, so do your own research and make your own choice about it.
 I only use it in dire circumstances when nothing but a noodle will suffice.
 For example: my Mac and Cheese recipe.

 The original yumzetti casserole recipe called for canned cream of mushroom soup which has all kinds of nasty junk in it, so I created my own sauce using simple ingredients that you probably already have in your refrigerator and pantry.
 I used sausage instead of ground beef for better flavor; I LOVE sausage.
 And I added some green peas because I just love green peas in casseroles like this.
 I feel like there needs to be something green in it. 😛 Overall this Stovetop Yumzetti is a very convenient dinner option, and chances are your kids will love it!